ant-design/ant-design/components/table/demo/paging-columns.md

 ## en-US

-You can split long columns to switchale views.
+You can split long columns to switchable views.

 # zh-CN